labordynamicsinstitute/ldilab-manual/95-10-windows-remote.md

 :::{tab-item} Matlab

 ```
-%Use code below at end of MATLAB main script, or last script, to automatically sign out
+%Use code below at end of MATLAB main script,
+%or last script, to automatically sign out

 system("shutdown -l")
 ```